-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
-Contact your doctor if the problem does not go away or is severe.
+Contact your care team if the problem does not go away or is severe.

-This medicine may cause dry eyes and blurred vision.
+This medication may cause dry eyes and blurred vision.
 If you wear contact lenses you may feel some discomfort.
 Lubricating drops may help.
 See your eye doctor if the problem does not go away or is severe.

 You may get drowsy or dizzy.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this medication affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
-Alcohol may interfere with the effect of this medicine.
+Alcohol may interfere with the effect of this medication.
 Avoid alcoholic drinks.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.